tofumatt/SOAuth/README.markdown

 *SOAuth* is a Ruby library that **creates HTTP headers for OAuth Authorization** using previously-obtained OAuth keys/secrets.
 Useful if you want to make your own HTTP request objects instead of using the ones created for you using the [commonly-used OAuth gem](http://github.com/mojodna/oauth).

+It should be noted that this was developed without edge cases in mind -- it was pretty much abstracted from my "by-hand" signing of OAuth requests in [Prey Fetcher](http://preyfetcher.com), so don't consider it production-quality code (though it [is running in production](http://preyfetcher.com)).

+Please fork away and send me a pull request if you think you can make it better or handle more use cases.

 ## Installation ##

 Assuming you have [Gemcutter](http://gemcutter.org/) setup as a gem source, install like any other Ruby gem: